-Parents/carers may seek a place for their child out of their normal age group as stated in 2.1 above.
-If parents/carers wish to do so, they must contact the Head Teacher at the School.
+Parents/carers may seek a place for their child out of their normal age group as stated above.
+If parents/carers wish to do so, they must contact their preferred school.

-The Admissions Committee of the Academy Governance Committee will convene a meeting to consider the request and will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
+The AGC will convene a meeting to consider the request and will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of:

-- the parent's/carer's views; - information about the child's academic, social and emotional development; - where relevant, the child's medical history and the views of a medical professional; - ❖ whether the child has previously been educated out of their normal age group; - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the Headteacher's views.
+- the parent's/carer's views; - information about the child's academic, social and emotional development; - where relevant, the child's medical history and the views of a medical professional; - whether the child has previously been educated out of their normal age group;

+- whether the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the Headteacher's views.

-Please note - if the Admissions Committee does not agree to this request to be admitted out of cohort, there is no right of appeal against that decision.
+If the AGC does not agree to this request to be admitted out of cohort, there is no right of appeal against that decision.